buhrmi/inertiax/README.md

 # Inertia X

-Inertia X is a drop-in replacement for the [Inertia](https://github.com/inertiajs/inertia) client-side adapter with additional features.
-Currently only available for Svelte 5.
+Inertia X is a drop-in replacement for the [Inertia](https://github.com/inertiajs/inertia) client-side adapter for Svelte 5.
+It replaces Inertia's singleton router and page object with instantiable versions (meaning that one app can have multiple routers).
+This enables interesting new features:

 ## New Features